elatov/elatov.github.io/_posts/2012-03-20-increase-lvm-partition-size-on-a-linux-vm.md

 	Allocated PE 0
 	PV UUID wvL3Vz-EEw3-FPGS-4hMo-7UZn-8ZXH-dDCkmt

-Now let&#8217;s add the new PV to the VG:
+Now let's add the new PV to the VG:

 	[root@rac2 ~]# vgextend VolGroup00 /dev/sda3
 	Volume group "VolGroup00" successfully extended

-Let&#8217;s ensure that the new space is there:
+Let's ensure that the new space is there:

 	[root@rac2 ~]# vgdisplay
 	--- Volume group ---